Untouchable (Girls Aloud song): Release

-Reception

 Critical response

 "Untouchable" received generally favourable reviews from music critics.
 Slant Magazine said that it was "one of Girls Aloud's finest achievements."
 Matthew Horton of The Quietus labelled the song as an "epic, a nearly-seven-minute monster".
 Similarly, John Murphy from MusicOMH called the track an "epic seven-minute electro-thumper which builds slowly, explodes into life, drops out brilliantly, then bursts back into life".
 In a blog for BBC, Fraser McAlpine agreed that "it's epic and dreamy and a bit of a diversion from the usual GA pattern while still being recognisably very Girls Aloud."
 It was also praised by NME's Jaimie Hodgson, described as "post-Ibiza power-balladeering".
 The song was referred to as "fast, electronic and fantastic" with an immense build-up to the chorus by Peter Robinson from Popjustice.
 Talia Kraines of BBC Music felt "the Balearic bliss of epic seven minute marathon Untouchable [...] prove[s] that you don't have to be brassy to be brilliant."

 Michael Cragg from The Guardian called it a proper "statement song", as well as "the band's most effortless-sounding single" without ever feeling overly long.
 Nick Levine of Digital Spy said the song "serves as the centrepiece" on the album and that even the radio edit "remains surprising, thrilling and strangely moving - in short, classic Girls Aloud."
 Matthew Chisling from AllMusic deemed it "the album's most club-friendly smash".
 Newsround declared it "seems to want to be a ballad and a dance track without doing either well."
 GayNZ.com's Andrew Grear stated that the song "works....but possibly not as well as the girls were hoping."
 Andy Gill from The Independent called it a "stomp-a-matic filler" from the album.

 Chart performance

-The song entered the UK Singles Chart on 29 March 2009 at number 54.
+"Untouchable" entered the UK Singles Chart on 29 March 2009 at number 54.
 It entered the top forty three weeks later.
 On 3 May 2009, it officially reached number eleven.
 On the Irish Singles Chart, the song entered at number 38 and peaked at number nineteen.
 After the single failed to achieve top ten success when it was released late April 2009, a fan-created Facebook campaign was started nearly a year later (January 2010).
 The group hoped to push the single into the top ten, reviving and continuing Girls Aloud's streak.
 The campaign failed, with "Untouchable" only charting at number 152.